VagnerDomingues/docsify-example-panels/docs/index.md

 <!-- div:left-panel -->

-1. Define a panel in markdown file using `panel:start` and `panel:end` HTML comments.
+1. Define a panel in markdown file using `panels:start` and `panels:end` HTML comments.

     HTML comments are used to mark the start and end of a panel.
 The use of HTML comments prevents any markup from being displayed when markdown is rendered as HTML outside of your docsify site (e.g. Github, GitLab, etc).